Skip to Main Content

 *Science prerequisites must include a lab component

-The MSAT Program accepts applications through rolling admissions and will continue until cohort is filled.
+Review of applicants will begin on November 1st and will continue until cohort is filled.
 Students may begin applying to the TCU MSAT on July 1st through ATCAS.
 Due to a summer start date, no applications will be accepted after April 15th of the application year.
-Applicants will be evaluated based on the following: GPA of 3.0 or higher and a grade of C or better in all designated prerequisite coursework, strength of references and letters of recommendation, essays, resume/curriculum vita, verification of observation hours, and strength of interview.
+Applicants will be evaluated based on the following: GPA of 3.0 or higher and a grade of C or better in all designated prerequisite coursework, strength of references and letters of recommendation, personal statement, resume/curriculum vita, verification of observation hours, and strength of interview.

-Please visit http://harriscollege.tcu.edu/athletic-training/ for program and application information or visit the Athletic Training Office in TCU’s Department of Kinesiology (Rickel 172).
+Please visit https://harriscollege.tcu.edu/kinesiology/graduate/athletic-training/index.php for program and application information or visit TCU’s Department of Kinesiology (Rickel 172).

 Stephanie Jevas, PhD, LAT, ATC, FNAP